holdfenytolvaj/pogi/docs/connection.md

 ### Static singleton
-If there is no reference kept to the object there is a static function to get the same object everywhere, (so no need to keep reconnecting).
-Not necessarily recommended.
+If there is no reference kept to the object there is a static function to get the same object everywhere, (so no need to keep recreating and set up every time).
+At the moment doesnt handle env variables beside password.

 ``` js
     let pgdb = await PgDb.getInstance({connectionString:'postgres://username@hostname/database', logger:console});